slai47/Firearms/ReadMe.md

     * Similar build costs to standard bullets.
     * Loot 50% chance compared to regular rounds with 50% amount.
     * Anti-material round for 50cal which does a 40% increase and 20% increase in block damage.
 Increased damage towards certain types of blocks.

+* Added Iron Arrow to Iron Crossbolt Recipe and vice versa
+* Added Steel Arrow to Steel Crossbolt Recipe and vice versa

 Adding these will be a Quality fo life for this mod.